• Sign In

 Advisor: Untapped

-Beth works as an advisor with Untapped.
-She works extensively on the Neurodiversity Hub project, with the aim of improving tertiary accessibility for Neurominority students.
+Beth works as an advisor, consultant, and workshop designer with Untapped.
+She was a key advisor on the Neurodiversity Hub project, aiming to improve university accessibility for Neurominority students.

 Untapped